marl/jams/docs/example.rst

                        value=tempo,
                        confidence=1.0)

-        # Store the new annotations in the jam
+        # Store the new annotation in the jam
-        jam.annotations.append(beat_a)
         jam.annotations.append(tempo_a)

         # Save to disk